IronFox/JoyMap/readme.md

 Focusing a game window that matches a registered process or window name will automatically switch to that profile.

 ### Events
 An event is a combination of triggers and actions.
-If the trigger combination is considered active, the actions are executed.
+If the trigger combination is considered active, the actions are executed while the target game window is focused
+(or any non JoyMap window if Profiles->"Run Only when Game is Focused" is disabled).

 #### Event List
 Most of the main window is one huge list of events.
 Right click the list, chose 'New ...' to create a new event.
 The buttons and context menu also allow you to change the order, select, edit, copy, paste, and delete events.